 After the tenth week of the semester, withdrawal from a class is usually not allowed.
 In enrollment periods other than semester, withdrawal from classes is not permitted during the last one-third of the period.
-With unusual and extenuating circumstances, a student may submit a written petition to Graduate Studies for a late withdrawal from a course along with a statement of approval and assigned grade from the instructor.
+With unusual and extenuating circumstances, a student may submit a written petition to the Graduate School and International Admissions for a late withdrawal from a course along with a statement of approval and assigned grade from the instructor.
 Withdrawal from the University - Students who leave the university should officially withdraw through the Office of Student Experience and Engagement, Administration Building 214.
 In the event that a student fails to initiate this process, his/her withdrawal may not be considered complete and grades of F will be recorded for failure to attend classes.
-Withdrawal during the last five weeks of a semester while receiving a failing grade in a course will result in the recording of a WF on the permanent record.
 Regulations governing credit for room and board payments are found in the housing contract.
 (See Credit Policy for information on the credit of fees.)